34

 6

 • Can you provide sources for the things you've stated in your second paragraph?
-Mar 16, 2011 at 18:07
+Commented Mar 16, 2011 at 18:07

 • @md5sum: I'm sure you can easily find more information but this is a great start.
 BTW, the author's credentials are very impressive.
-Mar 16, 2011 at 18:29
+Commented Mar 16, 2011 at 18:29

 • 1

 @Jonathan Wood - I'll just be honest with you... the advertisement for that book looks like a huge amount of hype and tag lines to sell a book.
 Neither the excerpt nor the main page of the book cite any other comparative research for the statements made.
 I cannot locate a single official research paper ever published by Dr. T. Colin Campbell.
 Also, you might want to check this article out as well.
-Mar 16, 2011 at 18:49
+Commented Mar 16, 2011 at 18:49

 • @md5sum: Thanks for the link.
 I'm on the clock right now and will need to get back to this.
 I posted the first link I could find and the hype on that page is secondary to the issue.
 Note that the link doesn't seem to criticize his credentials, which the book goes into great depth about.
 Clearly, there are elements of optimum protein that are not well understood and controversial.
 However, this is not the only source that associates particularly red meat with cancer and holds this up as a key reason why Asians seem to suffer less cancer than those in the West.
-Mar 16, 2011 at 19:49
+Commented Mar 16, 2011 at 19:49

 • 1

 It isn't so controversial, as most research has come to the same or close to the same conclusions, as noted by the sources in my answer.
 Also, "red meat" is not synonymous with "protein".
 A large portion of the protein in my diet comes from fish, chicken, and eggs.
 There does seem to be some loose, unproven connection between colon cancer and red meat, but not with protein.
-Mar 16, 2011 at 19:53
+Commented Mar 16, 2011 at 19:53

 2